Justinborzi/lastprop/docs/customization/functions.md

 # Gamemode Functions
+---

-This documentation is incomplete!
-Just an FYI!
+*This documentation is incomplete!
+Just an FYI!*